ANSD1-8MTK/slcsp/README.md

 # SLCSP INTERVIEW EXERCISE

-This is my solution for the Ad Hoc SLCSP - Second Lowest Cost Silver Plan - coding exericse, written in Python.
+This is my solution for the Ad Hoc SLCSP - Second Lowest Cost Silver Plan - coding exercise, written in Python.

 ## QUICK SETUP AND USAGE INSTRUCTIONS